Ashleyc417/diagonal_matrix_sum/README.md

 Your job is to implement 2 functions:

-1. A function `bool checkWinner(vector<vector<char>>& board)` that returns `true` if there is a winner and `false` otherwise.
+1. A function `checkWinner` that returns `true` if there is a winner and `false` otherwise.

-2. A function `void printBoard(vector<vector<char>>& board)` that prints the game board that is passed into the function.
+2. A function `printBoard` that prints the game board that is passed into the function.

 ### Input:

-    board: A 3x3 vector of characters representing the Tic Tac Toe board.
+- board: A 3x3 vector of characters representing the Tic Tac Toe board.
-    Each cell contains either 'X', 'O', or ' ' (empty).
+- Each cell contains either 'X', 'O', or ' ' (empty).

-### Constraints:

-    The Tic Tac Toe board will always be a 3x3 grid.
-    The characters in the board will be either 'X', 'O', or ' ' (empty).

 ### Run Your Code